nix-community-bochum/nix-learning-group/guide/README.md

 ### Installation

-- [Determinate Systems Nix Installer](https://github.com/DeterminateSystems/nix-installer) is what we would recommend to installing Nix on another Linux distribution.
+- [Determinate Systems Nix Installer](https://github.com/DeterminateSystems/nix-installer) is what we would recommend to install Nix on another Linux distribution.

 ### Nix language & packaging